TurbulentRice/lr-ai-editor/README.md

 - Linux: `apt install exempi` (or your distro equivalent)
 - Windows: see the XMP Toolkit docs for packaged libs or build steps

-**Streamlit multipage quirks**
+**Streamlit runtime warnings**
-- Page titles come from filenames.
-We use numeric prefixes (`1_`, `2_`, …) to control order.
-- Only the first page can set `st.set_page_config(...)` (we do this in `Home.py`).

-**Previews job visibility**
-- The background job is tracked in‑process and **reclaimed after browser refresh**.
-- If you restart the server, the job registry resets (by design).
-You’ll still see completed previews in the gallery.
+- If you see messages like _“missing ScriptRunContext / Session state does not function / No runtime found”_, they typically come from **PyTorch DataLoader workers** (separate processes).
+  **Fix:** set `num_workers=0` (and `persistent_workers=False`) in training.
+- Launch the app with `streamlit run Home.py` (not `python Home.py`).

+**Persistent settings file**
+- Settings are saved at the repo root: `.lr_ai_editor_state.json`.
+  Add to `.gitignore` if you don’t want to commit it.

 ---

 ## Notes on Lightroom catalogs

-This project uses [Lightroom‑SQL‑tools](https://github.com/fdenivac/Lightroom-SQL-tools) to read `.lrcat` files (they're essentially just SQLite databases).
+This project uses [Lightroom‑SQL‑tools](https://github.com/fdenivac/Lightroom-SQL-tools) to read `.lrcat` files (they're SQLite databases).
 From exploration, the tables relevant to photo editing are:

 1. **Adobe_AdditionalMetadata**
    `xmp` (TEXT) – full XMP sidecar XML per image.
 Currently, not much is done with this, and support for parsing it may be removed to allow us to drop the dependency on Exempi.
 2. **Adobe_imageDevelopSettings**
    Numeric flags and a Lua‑like text column mirroring Camera Raw Settings that often **isn’t** in XMP depending on Lightroom settings.
-We currently retrieve/parse this text column directly, since Lightroom‑SQL‑tools doesn’t expose everything yet and Lua objects aren't natively supported in python.
-This is where the majority of internal Lightroom slier data is hidden.
+We retrieve/parse this text column directly since Lightroom‑SQL‑tools doesn’t expose everything yet and Lua objects aren't natively supported in Python.
+This is where the majority of internal Lightroom **slider** data is hidden.
 3. **AgHarvestedExifMetadata**
-   Aperture, shutter, ISO, camera model, date parts, etc...
+   Aperture, shutter, ISO, camera model, date parts, etc.

 See:
   - [current list of trainable sliders](./modules/sliders.py)